UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 Although rare, services should consider the possibility and guard against such scenarios by spreading applications / services across multiple data centres (e.g. Availability Zones) either in Active/Active or Active/Passive configuration.

-### Service MUST be tolerant to expected and unexpected failure of physical or virtualised hardware, including networks
+### Service MUST be tolerant to expected and unexpected failure of physical or virtualised hardware as well as network

 In the event of an unexpected event (hardware fault, withdrawal of virtualised hardware e.g. SPOT instances) or an expected event (maintenance activities) your service may suffer an outage.
 Such scenario is more common and your service should guard against such scenarios by operating;